-- 1.1 All schools should ensure that they promote an open and transparent culture in which staff are encouraged to share any concerns they may have about adults working in or on behalf of the school (including supply staff, volunteers and contractors), and that any such concerns are dealt with promptly and appropriately.
+- 1.1 All schools should ensure that they promote an open and transparent culture in which staff are encouraged to share any concerns they may have about adults working in or on behalf of the school (including supply staff, volunteers, and contractors), and that any such concerns are dealt with promptly and appropriately.
 This includes the option for staff to self-refer themselves.
-All schools are also required to have procedures in place so that any allegations or concerns made against a person who works with children and young people are dealt with, quickly consistently and fairly, in a way that provides effective protection for the child and, at the same time, supports the person who is the subject of the allegation.
-All schools should promote a culture of openness, honesty and transparency regarding the reporting of concerns or issues. - 1.2 This guidance is based upon, reflects and supplements both the statutory guidance contained in "Working Together to Safeguard Children" and "Keeping Children Safe in Education" (KCSIE) and the North Yorkshire Safeguarding Children Partnership (NYSCP) "Procedure for Managing Allegations Against Those Who Work or Volunteer with Children" and should be read in conjunction with that procedure.
-Should any variance exist between these documents then the statutory guidance will apply. - 1.3 This guidance has been developed to help schools: - consider how best to address 'low-level concerns' (KCSIE 2021) in respect of individuals working with children - ensure that allegations are dealt with quickly and in a fair manner - prevent unsuitable people from working with children and young people - promote safe practice and challenge poor / unsafe practice - contribute to effective partnership working and information sharing
+All schools are also required to have procedures in place so that any allegations or concerns made against a person who works with children and young people are dealt with, quickly consistently and fairly, in a way that provides effective protection for the child and, at the same time, supports the person who is the subject of the allegation. - 1.2 This guidance is based upon, reflects and supplements both the statutory guidance contained in "Working Together to Safeguard Children" and "Keeping Children Safe in Education" (KCSIE) and the North Yorkshire Safeguarding Children Partnership (NYSCP) "Procedure for Managing Allegations Against Those Who Work or Volunteer with Children" and should be read in conjunction with that procedure.
+Should any variance exist between these documents then the statutory guidance will apply. - 1.3 This guidance has been developed to help schools: - consider how best to address 'low-level concerns' in respect of individuals working with children - ensure that allegations are dealt with quickly and in a fair manner - prevent unsuitable people from working with children and young people - promote safe practice and challenge poor / unsafe practice - contribute to effective partnership working and information sharing

-2. Definitions
+2.1 Definitions

-2.1 All references in this guidance to 'employees' should be interpreted as meaning all paid or unpaid staff, including volunteers and Governors and Directors and, Trustees for Academy Trusts.
-The principles will also apply to those people working in the school but who are employed by another organisation or are self-employed e.g.; supply staff, third-party employees, etc. however, please see section 12 for further details.
+2.2 All references in this guidance to 'employees' should be interpreted as meaning all paid or unpaid staff, including volunteers and Governors.
+The principles will also apply to those people working in the school but who are employed by another organisation or are self-employed e.g., supply staff, third-party employees, etc. however, please see section 12 for further details.

-- 2.2 People whose role places them in a 'position of trust' (as defined in "Working Together") will be considered within the remit of this guidance, even if they are themselves, under the age of 18. - 2.3 All references to a child, children or young people refers to people under the age of 18 years.
-In this guidance, all will be referred to as child or children. - 2.4 Working Together and KCSIE do not provide a definition of working with children.
+- 2.3 People whose role places them in a 'position of trust' (as defined in "Working Together") will be considered within the remit of this guidance, even if they are themselves, under the age of 18. - 2.4 All references to a child, children or young people refers to people under the age of 18 years.
+In this guidance, all will be referred to as child or children. - 2.5 Working Together and KCSIE do not provide a definition of working with children.
 Where there is a doubt whether the individual against whom the allegation has been made works with children, advice must always be sought from the Local Authority Designated Officer (LADO).
-The LADO will determine this on a case-by-case basis and they will apply a wider definition than just those who are in Regulated Activity.
-The role of the LADO is detailed in paragraph 3.2 below.
+The LADO will determine this on a case-by-case basis, and they will apply a wider definition than just those who are in Regulated Activity.
+The role of the LADO is detailed in paragraph 3.2 3.5 below.